sharedgithub/myTestRepo/src/CollectionsThis/Collection2.md

 3) An ArrayList class can act as a list only because it implements List only.
 LinkedList class can act as a list and queue both because it implements List and Deque interfaces.
 4) ArrayList is better for storing and accessing data.
 LinkedList is better for manipulating data.

 Queue Interface

+orders the element in FIFO(First In First Out) manner

 Dequeue Interface
-*  linear collection that supports element insertion and removal at both ends.
+*  collection that supports element insertion and removal at both ends.

 Java Map is an object that maps keys to values.
 A map cannot contain duplicate keys: Each key can map to at most one value.
 HashMap, TreeMap, and LinkedHashMap.

+1) HashMap is non synchronized.
+It is not-thread safe and can't be shared between many threads without proper synchronization code.
+Hashtable is synchronized.
+It is thread-safe and can be shared with many threads.
+2) HashMap allows one null key and multiple null values.
+Hashtable doesn't allow any null key or value.
+3) HashMap is a new class introduced in JDK 1.2.
+Hashtable is a legacy class.
+4) HashMap is fast.
+Hashtable is slow.

 SortedSet is a Set that maintains its elements in ascending order.